 You don't have to use the force curve religiously, but throwing it in during the odd piece is a great tool to check your rhythm and your form.

-We want the force curve to be smooth, if it's a little bit front ended or a little bit back ended, it's not the end of the world, but watch out for jagged parts which generally mean your rowing technique might be a bit out of sequence.
-We're trying to avoid blips such as when you push the legs then introduce the body.
+Ideally we want the force curve to be smooth and even, however if it's a little bit front ended or a little bit back ended, it's not the end of the world, but watch out for jagged parts which generally mean your rowing technique might be a bit out of sequence.
+We're trying to avoid blips that tend to occur at points in the rowing stroke where you transition from one phase to another such as when you push the legs then introduce the body.

 A smooth curve means relaxation and relaxation means speed.
 Try and get the flywheel moving in one continuous motion.